Audit Plugin

 Bulk Operation Optimization

-The audit plugin optimizes bulk operations:
+The audit plugin optimizes bulk operations using batch INSERT for all audit entries:

 // Instead of N queries for old values, uses single IN query